Andrew Blackburn1

 F, #109807, d.
 10 January 1920

-Cecily Louisa Grey-Egerton was the daughter of Sir Philip de Malpas Grey-Egerton, 10th Bt. and Anne Elizabeth Legh.1 She married Dunbar James Douglas, 6th Earl of Selkirk, son of Thomas Douglas, 5th Earl of Selkirk and Joan Wedderburn-Colville, on 29 June 1878 at Littel Budworth, Chester, England.1 She died on 10 January 1920 at Balmac, Scotland.1
+Cecily Louisa Grey-Egerton was the daughter of Sir Philip de Malpas Grey-Egerton, 10th Bt. and Anna Elizabeth Legh.1 She married Dunbar James Douglas, 6th Earl of Selkirk, son of Thomas Douglas, 5th Earl of Selkirk and Joan Wedderburn, on 29 June 1878 at Littel Budworth, Chester, EnglandG.1 She died on 10 January 1920 at Balmac, ScotlandG.1

 Citations